How to complete your small business bank reconciliation in Cashflow ManagerKelly

 Cashflow Manager makes the whole process easy for you.
 You can either set up an automated bank reconciliation or perform it manually.
 You can download a statement from your bank in Microsoft Excel (.csv) format which will allow you to import all your ‘Money In’ and ‘Money Out’ transactions and reconcile them within one process.

-Once you have done this you can perform the bank reconciliation.
-The video below walks you step-by-step through the process of performing an automated bank reconciliation.
+Once you have done this you can perform the bank reconciliation in Cashflow Manager.